Raciolinguistics

 Raciolinguistics examines how language is used to construct race and how ideas of race influence language and language use.
 Although sociolinguists and linguistic anthropologists have previously studied the intersections of language, race, and culture, raciolinguistics is a relatively new focus for scholars trying to theorize race throughout language studies.
 Geneva Smitherman credits H. Samy Alim for the coinage of the new term, discussed at length in the 2016 book by Alim, John R. Rickford and Arnetha F. Ball which compiled raciolinguistic research.
 In their work, raciolinguists incorporate intersectionality in theorizing how various identities (e.g. gender, ethnicity, nationality) within a group and/or an individual influence lived experiences of race.
 Nelson Flores and Jonathan Rosa also used the term in their discussion of "appropriateness" in American language and education.

 Drawing from sociolinguistics and linguistic anthropology, raciolinguistics focuses on race and its relation to language.
 A central concern of raciolinguistics is to understand the complex meanings and implications of speech coming from a racialized subject.
 The field also explores how the relationship between race and language impacts domains like politics and education.

 In education

 Appropriateness

 In their critique of American language education, Nelson Flores and Jonathan Rosa argued that the standardization of "appropriate" language in American schooling creates different experiences for racialized students.
 "Appropriate" language, defined by the language of the dominant culture, is a construction of raciolinguistic ideologies that uphold certain linguistic practices as normative and others as deficient.
 These ideologies are defined by the white listening or speaking subject in that "language-minoritized students [are expected] to mimic the white speaking subject while ignoring the raciolinguistic ideologies that the white listening subject uses to position them as racial Others".

-In her LangCrit framework, Alison Crump also explored whiteness within the construction and education of a standard English and how language scholars may further address language, race, and identity in language education.

 Anthropologist Samy Alim explains in his book that American society is hyperracial or hyperracializing, meaning that when speaking, people are orienting to race while also denying the evidence that shows how society is essentially structured and influenced by it.